Remembering Neil Armstrong: Interesting facts about the first man on the moon

-Astronaut Neil Armstrong, who has the distinction of being the first human to set foot on the moon passed away on this day two years ago.
+Astronaut Neil Armstrong, who has the distinction of being the first human to set foot on the moon was born today August 5 in 1930.
 Armstrong and fellow astronaut Buzz Aldrin were the first human beings to walk on the moon's surface.
 Neil Armstrong's famous epigram, "That's one small step for [a] man, one giant leap for mankind" is etched in everyone's memory even to this day.
 As a tribute to the legendary man behind the Apollo moon landing, we present a collection of rare facts on his life and career...

 Neil Armstrong.
 Pic/AFP